awsdocs/amazon-elasticache-docs/doc_source/redis/supported-engine-versions.md

     ```

   For more information on the parameter changes and a list of what commands are eligible for renaming, see [Redis 5\.0\.3 parameter changes](ParameterGroups.Redis.md#ParameterGroups.Redis.5-0-3)\.

-## ElastiCache for Redis version 5\.0\.0 \(enhanced\)<a name="redis-version-5-0"></a>

-Amazon ElastiCache for Redis introduces the next major version of the Redis engine supported by Amazon ElastiCache\.
-ElastiCache for Redis 5\.0\.0 brings support for the following improvements:
 + Redis Streams: This models a log data structure that allows producers to append new items in real time\.
 It also allows consumers to consume messages either in a blocking or nonblocking fashion\.
 Streams also allow consumer groups, which represent a group of clients to cooperatively consume different portions of the same stream of messages, similar to [Apache Kafka](https://kafka.apache.org/documentation/)\.
 For more information, see [Introduction to Redis Streams](https://redis.io/topics/streams-intro)\.
 + Support for a family of stream commands, such as `XADD`, `XRANGE` and `XREAD`\.
 For more information, see [Redis Streams Commands](https://redis.io/commands#stream)\.
 + A number of new and renamed parameters\.
 For more information, see [Redis 5\.0\.0 parameter changes](ParameterGroups.Redis.md#ParameterGroups.Redis.5.0)\.